-For this reason, synthetic bags, like the Nemo Kyan 35 and Mountain Hardwear Lamina 35, are safer choices for particularly wet activities or environments.
+For this reason, synthetic bags, like REI Trailbreak, are safer choices for particularly wet activities or environments.
 Some bags feature waterproof exterior fabric to try to prevent the insulation from getting wet at all.
 These fabrics, however, add considerable weight and bulk and increase the potential to trap your body moisture inside.
-For these reasons, "waterproof" sleeping bags never became very popular, and we chose to leave them out of this review.
+For these reasons, "waterproof" sleeping bags never became very popular, and we have chosen to leave them out of this review.

 Features and Design

 "Features and Design" is a catch-all category that encompasses the performance characteristics that are not addressed with our other evaluation criteria.
 "Features" include things like small stash pockets, sleeping pad attachment systems, and the quality of the bag's zipper, among other things.
 "Design" assesses the overall execution of the bag.
 Are all of its materials similarly durable?
 Do its warmth, weight, and dimensions make sense for its intended application?

 One unique feature we like is the waterproof fabric on the footbox of the Nemo Riff 30.
 This ensures that the bag's insulation doesn't get saturated from brushing against condensation on a tent wall.
 We're also big fans of the full-length zippers on the Feathered Friends bags.
 Not only do they feature a Y-shaped, anti-snag zipper slide, but there is an internal strip of plastic in the adjacent fabric to direct the fabric away from the zipper teeth and further reduce the chance of snagging.